WebDevBootcamp/course-content/module1_weblab_3-2017/index.md

 ## Course Outline

-Here’s the outline for the rest of the course (6 modules):
+Here’s the outline for the rest of the course (6 modules/12 Weeks):

 1. Overview of the web and web technologies
 2. HTML & CSS
-3. Javascript
+3. UI/UX Design
+4. Intro to Programming
-4. More Javascript
+5. Javascript
+6. HTML/CSS
-5. UI/UX Design
+7. UI/UX
+8. Intro to Server-Side Development
+9. Javascript
+10. Javascript
-6. Thinking Like A Developer
+11. Thinking Like a Developer
+6. Final Project, Presentations, Graduation